dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/PROCEDURE_LAST_OPERATION_FIX_SUMMARY.md

 A: If your procedures always succeeded, no change.
 If they sometimes failed, you'll now see accurate (blank) results instead of stale data.

 ### Q: Why do I get blank results after this fix?
 A: Your procedure's final operation is failing or returning null.
-Test it in SpyWindow to identify which operation is failing.
+Test it in AutomationWindow to identify which operation is failing.

 ### Q: Can I still get intermediate results from a procedure?
 A: Yes, but you need to explicitly reference them.
-Use variable assignment (`OutputVar` column in SpyWindow) and reference the variable in subsequent operations or return the variable in a final operation.
+Use variable assignment (`OutputVar` column in AutomationWindow) and reference the variable in subsequent operations or return the variable in a final operation.

 ### Q: What if I want the old behavior back?
 A: The old behavior was a bug that masked failures.
 To get partial results, restructure your procedure to return the intermediate result you want as the final operation, or add a final operation that references the intermediate variable.

 ### Q: How do I debug a procedure that now returns blank?
-A: Open SpyWindow, load the procedure, click "Run" to see all operation previews.
+A: Open AutomationWindow, load the procedure, click "Run" to see all operation previews.
 The preview column will show which operation failed and why ("(null)", "(error)", "(no element)", etc.).

 ## Example Refactoring